 \section{Abstract}

-An ordering constraint satisfaction problem (OCSP) is given by a positive integer $k$ and a constraint predicate $\Pi$ mapping permutations on $\{1,\ldots,k\}$ to $\{0,1\}$.
-Given an instance of OCSP$(\Pi)$ on $n$ variables and $m$ constraints, the goal is to find an ordering of the $n$ variables that maximizes the number of constraints that are satisfied, where a constraint specifies a sequence of $k$ distinct variables and the constraint is satisfied by an ordering on the $n$ variables if the ordering induced on the $k$ variables in the constraint satisfies $\Pi$.
-Ordering constraint satisfaction problems capture natural problems including ``Maximum acyclic subgraph (MAS)'' and ``Betweenness''.
+An ordering constraint satisfaction problem (OCSP) is defined by a family $\cF$ of predicates mapping permutations on $\{1,\ldots,k\}$ to $\{0,1\}$.
+An instance of $\mF$ on $n$ variables consists of a list of constraints, each consisting of a predicate from $\cF$ applied on $k$ distinct variables.
+The goal is to find an ordering of the $n$ variables that maximizes the number of constraints for which the induced ordering on the $k$ variables satisfies the predicate.
+OCSPs capture well-studied problems including `maximum acyclic subgraph' ($\mas$) and ``maximum betweenness''.

-In this work we consider the task of approximating the maximum number of satisfiable constraints in the (single-pass) streaming setting, where an instance is presented as a stream of constraints.
-We show that for every $\Pi$, OCSP$(\Pi)$ is approximation-resistant to $o(n)$-space streaming algorithms, i.e., algorithms using $o(n)$ space cannot distinguish streams where almost every constraint is satisfiable from streams where no ordering beats the random ordering by a noticeable amount.
+In this work, we consider the task of approximating the maximum number of satisfiable constraints in the (single-pass) streaming setting, when an instance is presented as a stream of constraints.
+We show that for every $\cF$, $\mF$ is approximation-resistant to $o(n)$-space streaming algorithms, i.e., algorithms using $o(n)$ space cannot distinguish streams where almost every constraint is satisfiable from streams where no ordering beats the random ordering by a noticeable amount.
 This space bound is tight up to polylogarithmic factors.
-In the case of MAS our result shows that for every $\epsilon>0$, MAS is not $1/2+\eps$-approximable in $o(n)$ space.
+In the case of $\mas$ our result shows that for every $\epsilon>0$, $\mas$ is not $(1/2+\epsilon)$-approximable in $o(n)$ space.